Freestone County is named for a type of peach called “freestone”.

 N – Navarro County

 Location: 118 East Commerce Street / South Mount Street

 Contractor: William M Rice

-Description: The building faces south and is a three story red colored brick structure.
+Description: The building faces south and is a three story red colored brick and concrete structure.
 The building is located on landscaped grounds in the center of Fairfield.
+The building has a raised basement of dark colored brick.
 The south front has a portico supported by four white colored columns rising to the top of the second story.
 Above the portico the third story rises to a parapet at the roof line.
-On the east and west sides are two column porticoes.
+On the east and west sides are two column porticos.
 A horizontal belt runs above the second story windows.
-The base of the building is dark colored brick.
-The large District Court courtroom is located on the second story and the County Court courtroom is located at the southwest corner of the first story.
+In the interior, the District Court courtroom is located on the second story.
+The courtroom has light colored green walls and a balcony extends into the third story.
+The County Court courtroom is located at the southwest corner of the first story.
+The building houses the State District Court and Constitutional County Court.
 On the north side are two courthouses annexes.

 See: The contractor, William M Rice, also constructed courthouses as W M Rice Construction Company in Bailey County, Briscoe County, Cochran County, Limestone County, Lipscomb County, Oldham County, Parmer County and Wood County and designed the courthouse in Lynn County..

 History: The county was created in 1850 and Fairfield was selected as the county seat.
 The first courthouse was built in 1851.
 The second courthouse was built in 1855 at a cost of $7,830.
 The third courthouse was built in 1891.
 The fourth and present courthouse was constructed at a cost of $136,000.